Academic Code: Student Disciplinary Procedures

 Appeals of the Hearing Panel's decision shall be brought to the Dean.
 The Student may appeal from any adverse determination but only on the grounds that (i) the procedure followed at the hearing deprived the respondent of a fair opportunity to respond adequately to the complaint or (ii) the evidence in the record taken as a whole does not substantially support the Hearing Panel's action.
 The appeal must be in writing, must state the basis for the appeal, and must be received by the Dean within 20 working days of the date on which the final report of the Hearing Panel was given to the Student.
 The appeal shall be limited to a review of the record of the hearing, including the Hearing Panel's decision, and of any materials presented as evidence at the hearing.
 The Dean's decision shall be made within 20 working days of the date on which the Student's appeal was received.
 The Dean shall have the power to stay the sanction imposed by the Hearing Panel pending the appeal.
 The Dean shall prepare a written decision on the appeal and may affirm the Hearing Panel's action, modify it in any respect (including the imposition of a more severe sanction), reverse it, or remand the case for further proceedings by the Discipline Committee.
 Any decision by the Dean, other than a remand, shall be final and binding.

 The Wagner School recommends that students receive degrees upon the faculty's certification to the President that students are qualified to earn them.
 The President recommends qualified candidates to the Board, which ultimately confers all degrees.
 Wagner reserves the right to withhold, delay, or rescind its certification of qualification in the case of any student who has not complied with Wagner's academic integrity and conduct standards, University rules, or federal, state or local law while an enrolled student.
 Where the facts are beyond legitimate dispute, such as when a student has committed a crime as evidenced by the student having entered a guilty plea, plea of nolo contendere or similar plea, or having been convicted of the crime, Wagner may withhold, delay, or rescind a degree following a faculty vote without further proceedings.
 In other cases, the student may request a hearing under the disciplinary procedure described in the Academic Code before the faculty considers whether to withhold or confer a degree or rescind its prior recommendation to confer a degree.
 If there is insufficient time for the hearing prior to the date the degree would otherwise be awarded, the Wagner School may, if the Dean or faculty so elects, withhold the degree pending the completion of the disciplinary process and the faculty's consideration of that process.
-Similarly, where a student is involved in a matter that is expected to be resolved, such as judicial proceedings that are expected to result in a judicial resolution of a charge of crime or fraud, the Wagner School may, if the Dean or faculty so elects, defer consideration of whether to withhold or confer a degree or rescind its prior recommendation to confer a degree, pending the resolution of such charges, even if this may delay the faculty's consideration of a candidate beyond his or her expected graduation date.
+Similarly, where a student is involved in a matter that is expected to be resolved, such as judicial proceedings that are expected to result in a judicial resolution of a charge of crime or fraud, the Wagner School may, if the Dean or faculty so elects, defer consideration of whether to withhold or confer a degree or rescind its prior recommendation to confer a degree, pending the resolution of such charges, even if this may delay the faculty's consideration of a candidate beyond their expected graduation date.

 All students are required to advise the Dean of any criminal investigation or conviction, or any investigation or legal judgment for civil fraud.
 Students need not advise the Dean of misdemeanor offenses.
 Notice must be given in writing, no later than two weeks after the student learns of the investigation, conviction or legal fraud judgment.
 A failure to provide such notice may itself constitute grounds for withholding, delaying or rescinding a degree.